Edythe Shuttleworth: Life and career

-Shuttleworth's birth was in 1907, in Toronto, Ontario and not Moose Jaw, Saskatchewan.
+Shuttleworth was born in 1907, in Toronto, Ontario and not Moose Jaw, Saskatchewan.
 She was the daughter of the Dominion Bank of Canada director John Kenyon Shuttleworth and his wife Edith Shuttleworth.
 She matriculated to The Royal Conservatory of Music before studying under La Scala coach Giovanni Pinetti in Italy.
 Shuttleworth made her debut at the Hart House Theatre at the University of Toronto in early 1928.
 After giving more than 200 concerts in an extensive tour of the rural areas of both Western Canada and the Central United States, that May, she performed at St. James United Church in Montreal during her first professional appearance in the Quebec city, and went on to sing in the first broadcast of a concert in Toronto on the Eastern Chain of the radio network CNR.
 Shuttleworth also broadcast on Montreal's CNRM radio station.

 She sailed with her mother to Europe late in the year to spend a year studying in France and Italy.
 Her teachers in France were Pauline Donalda, and Opera Comique's Georges Wague.
 In 1929, Shuttleworth was selected to sing on the radio for the inaugural international broadcast to the United States from Paris' Eiffel Tower.
-The broadcast occurred on American Independence Day, July 4, and she sung both the American and French national anthems.
+The broadcast occurred on American Independence Day, July 4, and she sang both the American and French national anthems.
 She served as soloist with the Vienna Symphony Orchestra at Interlaken Kursal in Interlaken, Switzerland the following month.
 Shuttleworth was the first singer to be provided with an all-English program in the Swiss city.
 She was invited to perform in Milan for her public debut in Italy accompanied by Pinetti on March 19 the year after.
 In 1930, Shuttleworth returned to Canada.
 That same year, she served a soloist on an afternoon program broadcast on the Canadian radio network.
 Shuttleworth returned to conduct an evening recital in Montreal's St James United Church to commemorate Saint Patrick's Day in March 1932.

 She made her operatic debut in the United States with the National Opera Company at the Metropolitan Opera in New York in 1934.
 Shuttleworth played Amneris in Giuseppe Verdi's Aida.
 She went on to appear in Carmen and Maddalena with the Toronto Grand Opera Association.
 Shuttleworth then undertook the part of Leonora in the Miserere scene of Verdi's Il trovatore with the Ottawa Temple Choir as well as the solo role in the Russian folk song Kalinka with a male voice choir in February 1936.
 The following month, she was a guest artist at Toronto's St. James United Church, performing to a capacity crowd.